 Ayurveda is a system of holistic medicine that originated in India more than 5000 years ago.
 This system is based on the belief that health and wellness, both physical and mental, depend on a balance between the mind, body and spirit.
 Ayurveda aims to prevent and treat diseases by restoring this balance through natural methods such as diet, lifestyle, herbs, yoga and meditation.

-In this blog, we will examine the main fundamental principles of Ayurveda.
+fundamental principles of Ayurveda.
 So read on to find out all about these principles that you’ll encounter in an Ayurvedic course from Mansarovar Ayurvedic Medical College.

 The fundamental principles of Ayurveda view the universe as composed of five elements: space, air, fire, water and earth.
 These elements are present in everything, including our own bodies.
 They combine to form three doshas or energies: Vata (space and air), Pitta (fire and water) and Kapha (water and earth).
 According to the history and principles of Ayurveda, each dosha has its own characteristics, functions and qualities that affect our physical, mental and emotional health.